 - Feature: Added new build types to default settings.yml: RelWithDebInfo and MinSizeRel.
 Compiler flags will be automatically defined in build helpers that do not understand them (MSBuild, AutotoolsBuildEnvironment) - Feature: Improved package integrity.
-Interrupted downloads or builds shouldn't leave corrupted packages. - Feature: Added conan upload -- json json output to the command. - Feature: new conan remove --locks to clear cache locks.
+Interrupted downloads or builds shouldn't leave corrupted packages. - Feature: Added conan upload --json json output to the command. - Feature: new conan remove --locks to clear cache locks.
 Useful when killing conan. - Feature: New CircleCI template scripts can be generated with the conan new command. - Feature: The CMake() build helper manages the fPIC flag automatically based on the options fPIC and shared when present. - Feature: Allowing requiring color output with CONAN_COLOR_DISPLAY=1 environment variable.
-If CONAN_COLOR_DISPLAY is not set rely on tty detection for colored output - Feature: New conan remote rename and conan add --force commands to handle remotes. - Feature: Added parameter use_env to the MSBuild().build() build helper method to control the /p:UseEnv msbuild argument. - Feature: Timeout for downloading files from remotes is now configurable (defaulted to 60 seconds) - Fix: Use International Units for download/upload transfer sizes (Mb, Kb, etc). - Fix: Removed duplicated paths in cmake_multi generated files. - Fix: Removed false positive linter warning for local imports. - Fix: Improved command line help for positional arguments - Fix -ks alias for --keep-source argument in conan create and conan export. - Fix: removed confusing warnings when self.copy() doesn't copy files in the package() method. - Fix: None is now a possible value for settings with nested subsettings in settings.yml. - Fix: if vcvars_command is called and Visual is not found, raise an error instead of warning. - Bugfix: self.env_info.paths and self.env_info.PATHS both map now to PATHS env-var. - Bugfix: Local flow was not correctly recovering state for option values. - Bugfix: Windows NTFS permissions failed in case USERDOMAIN env-var was not defined. - Bugfix: Fixed generator pkg_config when there are absolute paths (not use prefix) - Bugfix: Fixed parsing of settings values with "=" character in conaninfo.txt files. - Bugfix: Fixed misdetection of MSYS environments (generation of default profile) - Bugfix: Fixed string scaping in CMake files for preprocessor definitions. - Bugfix: upload --no-overwrite failed when the remote package didn't exist. - Bugfix: Don't raise an error if detect_windows_subsystem doesn't detect a subsystem.
+If CONAN_COLOR_DISPLAY is not set rely on tty detection for colored output. - Feature: New conan remote rename and conan add --force commands to handle remotes. - Feature: Added parameter use_env to the MSBuild().build() build helper method to control the /p:UseEnv msbuild argument. - Feature: Timeout for downloading files from remotes is now configurable (defaulted to 60 seconds) - Feature: Improved Autotools build helper with new parameters and automatic set of --prefix to self. package_folder. - Feature: Added new tool to compose GNU like triplets for cross-building: tools.get_gnu_triplet() - Fix: Use International Units for download/upload transfer sizes (Mb, Kb, etc). - Fix: Removed duplicated paths in cmake_multi generated files. - Fix: Removed false positive linter warning for local imports. - Fix: Improved command line help for positional arguments - Fix -ks alias for --keep-source argument in conan create and conan export. - Fix: removed confusing warnings when self.copy() doesn't copy files in the package() method. - Fix: None is now a possible value for settings with nested subsettings in settings.yml. - Fix: if vcvars_command is called and Visual is not found, raise an error instead of warning. - Bugfix: self.env_info.paths and self.env_info.PATHS both map now to PATHS env-var. - Bugfix: Local flow was not correctly recovering state for option values. - Bugfix: Windows NTFS permissions failed in case USERDOMAIN env-var was not defined. - Bugfix: Fixed generator pkg_config when there are absolute paths (not use prefix) - Bugfix: Fixed parsing of settings values with "=" character in conaninfo.txt files. - Bugfix: Fixed misdetection of MSYS environments (generation of default profile) - Bugfix: Fixed string scaping in CMake files for preprocessor definitions. - Bugfix: upload --no-overwrite failed when the remote package didn't exist. - Bugfix: Don't raise an error if detect_windows_subsystem doesn't detect a subsystem.

-16.5 1.2.3 (10-Apr-2017)
+17.11 1.2.3 (10-Apr-2017)